 The Inkpen Road Waste Management Facilities is a Registered site; hence, the site is governed by the Environmental Protection (Rural Landfill) Regulations 2002 as opposed to site-specific landfill licence conditions.
 Typically Registered landfill sites are facilities, which landfill less than 5,000 tonnes of waste per year.
-However, due to there being more than 500 tonnes per year of recyclable materials being removed from site, there will be a need to licence the facility as a waste transfer station in the near future; consequently, landfill operations will ultimately be included in the new licence and governed accordingly.
+However, due to there being potentially more than 500 tonnes per year of recyclable materials being removed from site, there may be a need to also licence the facility as a waste transfer station in the near future.